-The State will verify compliance on Hawaii Compliance Express (HCE).
+An offeror may collectively apply for certification of compliance with all of the above on Hawaii Compliance Express (HCE).

-Hawaii Compliance Express (HCE).
+Hawaii Compliance Express.
 The HCE is an electronic system that allows vendors/contractors/service providers doing business with the State to quickly and easily demonstrate compliance with applicable laws.
-It is an online system that replaces the necessity of obtaining paper compliance certificates from the Department of Taxation, Federal Internal Revenue Service; Department of Labor and Industrial Relations, and Department of Commerce and Consumer Affairs.
+It is an online system that is an alternative to the necessity of obtaining paper compliance certificates from the Department of Taxation, Federal Internal Revenue Service; Department of Labor and Industrial Relations, and Department of Commerce and Consumer Affairs.

-If not already, Offerors with intention of submitting a response to this RFP should register with HCE prior to submitting a proposal at https://vendors.ehawaii.gov.
-The annual registration fee is nominal and the 'Certificate of Vendor Compliance' is accepted to issue an award, the execution of contract and final payment.
+Vendors/contractors/service providers should register with HCE prior to submitting an offer at https://vendors.ehawaii.gov.
+The annual registration fee is \$12.00 and the 'Certificate of Vendor Compliance' is accepted for the execution of contract and final payment.